13 Sep New Employee Checklist by Accountants Near You

 If the employee has a P45 and is making loan repayments, tick the student loan between, the P45 will not provide details of the type of loan.
 You can get the student loan information can on the new starter checklist.

 This enables the employer to find out whether the employee has a student loan.
 You also and if so what type, and also whether the employee has a post-graduate loan.
 Let us solve the query of Accountants near me.
 Our accountants help you figure out your student loans.

 Tell HMRC about the new employee

-The employer will need to add the new employee to the payroll and also tell HMRC that the employee is now working for the employer.
-This is done by including the new starter details on the Full Payment Submission (FPS) the first time that the employee is paid.
+The employer will need to add the new employee to the payroll.
+It also tells HMRC that the employee is now working for the employer.
+The new starter details on the Full Payment Submission (FPS) the first time someone pays the employee.